population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Food insecurity increased substantially during the first lockdown.
 The first lockdown also had a significant medium-run impact on food insecurity.
-The medium-run impact was even more pronounced following the second lockdown, partly from the compounding effect of the concurrent environmental stressors of a lower-than-normal rainfall across Uganda.
+The medium-run impact was even more pronounced following the second lockdown.
+The larger effect is likely partly from the compounding effect of the concurrent environmental stressors of a lower-than-normal rainfall, especially in the Western region of Uganda, and partly from reduced resilience after the effects of the first lockdown.

 The lockdowns led to significant disruptions in income sources across the board, with decreases in income from agriculture, non-farm businesses, and wage employment contributing to the rise in food insecurity.
-Both agricultural and non-agricultural households were affected, though non-agricultural households experienced more severe impacts.
+Both agricultural and non-agricultural households were affected, although non-agricultural households experienced more severe impacts.
 This difference underscores the relative resilience of agricultural activities during lockdown periods.